-The Bodleian Library houses one of the world’s principal cartographic collections, amounting to around 1,250,000 maps and 20,000 atlases, along with rapidly growing numbers of CD-ROMs and digital datasets.
+The Bodleian Library houses one of the world’s principal cartographic collections, amounting to around 1,500,000 maps and 20,000 atlases, along with a rapidly increasing amount of digital cartographic data.

-The antiquarian (pre-1850) collection is considerable, including the c.1375 “Gough Map”– the oldest surviving route map of Great Britain.
+The antiquarian (pre-1850) collection is considerable, including the c.1390 “Gough Map”– the oldest surviving route map of Great Britain.

 Some other notable holdings are the Todhunter Allen collection; portolan charts; numerous (primarily English) estate plans, for example the Laxton Map of 1635; the Agas Map of Oxford (1578), and Hamond’s map of Cambridge (1592).